Ultra Memory-Efficient On-FPGA Training of Transformers via Tensor-Compressed Optimization: Tensorized Transformer Training

 where ${\cal D}$ is the training dataset.
 Note that the training variables $\boldsymbol{\theta}$ include compression factors once a matrix is parameterized in a TT or TTM format.
 This differs from standard training where only large-scale 2-D matrices are trained.

-{\bf Training Process.} Our end-to-end tensorized transformer training includes three stages: \begin{enumerate} \item {\bf Forward propagation (FP)}.
-In a forward pass, the input tokens are fed into the embedding layer to generate hidden features, then the $N$ encoders sequentially process the input features, and finally the classifier computes predictions and loss.
-The main computations, matrix-vector products, are replaced with low-rank tensor-network contractions.
-Since the original weight matrices are not recovered, a significant reduction in memory and FLOPS can be achieved. \item {\bf Backward propagation (BP)}.
+Tensorized transformer training includes three stages: \begin{enumerate} \item {\bf Forward propagation (FP)}.
+In a forward pass, the input tokens are fed into the embedding layer to generate hidden features, then the $N$ encoders sequentially process the input features, and finally the classifier computes predictions and a loss function computes the loss using the predictions and labels.
+The main computations, matrix-vector products, are replaced with low-rank tensor-network contractions, which leads to a significant reduction in memory and FLOPs. \item {\bf Backward propagation (BP)}.
 The BP process first computes the gradients of the loss with respect to feature values according to a chain rule.
 After that, the gradient with respect to each TT factor is also computed via a tensor network contraction. \item {\bf Model parameter update (PU)}.
-The model parameters are updated as $\boldsymbol{\theta} \leftarrow \boldsymbol{\theta} - \alpha \boldsymbol{\theta}'$, where $\alpha$ is a learning rate and $\boldsymbol{\theta}'=\frac{\partial {\cal L }}{\partial \boldsymbol{\theta}}$ is the (stochastic) gradient.
+The model parameters are updated as $\boldsymbol{\theta} \leftarrow \boldsymbol{\theta} - \alpha \boldsymbol{\theta}'$, where $\alpha$ is a learning rate and $\boldsymbol{\theta}'=\frac{\partial {\cal L }}{\partial \boldsymbol{\theta}}$ is the gradient.
 Since we use tensor-compressed training, updates are also performed on TT or TTM factors for compressed layers.
-For example, a TT core $\ten{G}_k$ is updated as $\ten{G}_k \leftarrow \ten{G}_k - \alpha \ten{G'}_k$ in each iteration. \end{enumerate} Fig. \ref{fig:train} shows the detailed training flow that includes all three training phases of the encoder.
-In the following two subsections, we present the key details of forward and backward propagation using low-rank tensor network contractions.
+For example, a TT core $\ten{G}_k$ is updated as $\ten{G}_k \leftarrow \ten{G}_k - \alpha \ten{G'}_k$ in each iteration. \end{enumerate}